 One of the primary places to turn to for financial assistance is the Catholic Family Services.
 They offer numerous services, including emergency assistance and access to food pantries, emergency shelter, rent assistance, transitional housing at Samaritan House for both women and their children, the parish and local government supported New Hope Program, and also Catholic Charities nationally recognized Self-sufficiency programs.
 Some of the other services include case management, housing and budget counseling for individuals, credit repair, and foreclosure prevention for homeowners.
 The bottom line is that if you need help, this agency is the place to go to.
 Dial (219) 662-7677 to learn more.

 The Gary Indiana Salvation Army (219) 882-9377 also runs several assistance programs.
 They offer everything from holiday gifts and meals to rent assistance, money for utility and heating bills.
 The organization also runs an on site food pantry, and senior services programs.
-Read more on how the Salvation Army in Indiana can help the needy.
+Find general Indiana Salvation Army information, and find how the charity can help the needy.

 The greater Lake County Indiana region also has several Salvation Army centers in the region.
 The organization focuses on helping with basic needs, such as hood, free Christmas gifts and meals, senior housing, and disaster relief.
 Resources are limited, but the centers can also offer referrals as needed.
 Find more information on Salvation Army emergency assistance Lake County programs.

 Catholic Charities has locations in Gary and East Chicago.
 Programs offered include emergency services for low-income families and individuals and for families/individuals in crisis situations.
 Services and resources offered include rental assistance for those facing eviction, foreclosure and mortgage assistance for those facing foreclosure, and utility and heating assistance.
 Call (219) 886-3565, or read more Catholic Charities in Gary.